Mangaljit/Capstone-Project-IBM-Data-Science-Specialization/README.md

-# Capstone Project for IBM Data Science Specialization
+This is the Capstone project, which is a part of Data Science Specialization by IBM available on Coursera.